Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts: Semantic Typing for

 \subsection{Properties of typed transitions}

-We start by proving a collection of desirable properties of typed transitions, which ensure that the runtime type related checks indeed guarantee safety in accordance with the intended meaning of the types.
+We start by proving a collection of properties of typed transitions, which ensure that the type-related checks indeed guarantee safety in accordance with the intended meaning of the types.
 One property is \emph{$s$-equivalence} between two memory states, written $\Gamma; \Delta \vdash \ENV{SV}^1 =_s \ENV{SV}^2$, as in the classic work on non-interference by Volpano, Irvine and Smith \cite{volpano2000secure_flow_typesystem}.
 Informally, it denotes that $\ENV{SV}^1$ and $\ENV{SV}^2$ contain exactly the same values in all memory cells (fields and variables) \emph{of level $s$ or lower}, according to their types in $\Gamma$ and $\Delta$.
 The formal definition is straightforward (see Appendix~\ref{app:equivalence_states}).
 Another property is \emph{well-typedness} of memory states, written $\Sigma; \Gamma; \Delta \vdash \ENV{SV}$, which denotes that all values stored in $\ENV{SV}$ indeed are of the respective types of the fields/variables according to the type assignments in $\Sigma; \Gamma; \Delta$.
-This definition is also straightforward (see Appendix~\ref{app:syntactic_type_system}) and it is similar to the one used in the syntactic type system of \cite{AGL25}.
+This definition is also straightforward (see Appendix~\ref{app:syntactic_type_system}) and it is similar to the one used in \cite{AGL25}.

 Well-typedness alone ensures that all contract addresses occurring in $\ENV{SV}$, either as identifiers or values, have a corresponding interface type $I$ in $\Gamma$.
 However, it does \emph{not} ensure that the address also contains a contract with a corresponding implementation matching $I$.
 This property is obviously also desirable to avoid stuck configurations, so we introduce the notion of a \emph{consistency} check, written $\Gamma \vdash \ENV{TSV}$, to ensure it (see Appendix~\ref{app:environment_consistency}).